 Also in the cast of The Devil Below is Jonathan Sadowski.
 You might recognize him from Friday the 13th (2009) or Chernobyl Diaries (2012).
 The main female character is portrayed by Spanish actor Alicia Sanz (From Dusk till Dawn: The Series).
 She certainly does what she can, but when she’s made up to look like Tomb Raider’s Lara Croft, it’s an uphill battle for her.

-Watch The Devil Below on VOD or in select theaters
+Watch The Devil Below on VOD, in select theaters, or on Netflix

 Bradley Parker is the director of The Devil Below which has a screenplay written by Stefan Jaworski and Eric Scherbarth.

 This is the first screenwriter credit for Eric Scherbarth on a feature film.
 Stefan Jaworski, however, has quite a few impressive credits on his resume.
 Especially as one of the people who came up with the concept for Those Who Kill.
 This was first a Danish TV series and then became an American production starring Chloë Sevigny.

 To be quite honest, my expectations were pretty high since I enjoyed Bradley Parker’s 2012 feature film debut Chernobyl Diaries.
 Also, he worked as a second unit director on most of Matt Reeves’ movies.
 From Let Me In (2010) to two of the three Planet of the Apes movies, and on the upcoming The Batman (2022).

 All of this just told me this movie would be his moment to shine.
 And with this movie, he just did not.
 Ultimately, it isn’t that I would call The Devil Below a bad movie.
 Not at all.
 It just doesn’t quite work for me either and that was a real letdown.

 The Devil Below is out in select theaters, on VOD & Digital from March 5, 2021.
 From June 13 it will also be out in Netflix in the US.